panva/node-oidc-provider/docs/README.md

 #### certificateAuthorized

-Helper used by the OP to determine if the client certificate, used in the request, is verified and comes from a trusted CA for the client.
+Function used to determine if the client certificate, used in the request, is verified and comes from a trusted CA for the client.
 Should return true/false.
 Only used for `tls_client_auth` client authentication method.

 <a name="certificate-authorized-when-behind-a-tls-terminating-proxy-nginx-apache"></a><details>